rust-lang/book/nostarch/chapter18.md

 `Message::ChangeColor` enum variant that contains a `Color::Rgb` variant; then the pattern binds to the three inner `i32` values.
-The pattern of the second arm also matches a `Message::ChangeColor` enum variant, but the inner enum matches the `Color::Hsv` variant instead.
+The pattern of the second arm also matches a `Message::ChangeColor` enum variant, but the inner enum matches `Color::Hsv` instead.
 We can specify these complex conditions in one `match` expression, even though two enums are involved.

 #### Destructuring Structs and Tuples